lucas-ventura/tactile2object/README.md

 First, we need to generate the grasps using the graspIt software.
 You can generate grasps from the YCB dataset following the instructions [here](https://github.com/lucas-ventura/mano_grasp#generate-grasps-from-ybc-dataset).

 ## Prepare objects for the [Convolutional Occupancy Networks](https://github.com/autonomousvision/convolutional_occupancy_networks) model
 We will follow the instructions from [Occupancy Networks](https://github.com/autonomousvision/occupancy_networks).
-Please read the [readme](https://github.com/autonomousvision/occupancy_networks/tree/master/external/mesh-fusion) and try their examples.
+Please read their [readme](https://github.com/autonomousvision/occupancy_networks/tree/master/external/mesh-fusion) and try their examples.

 If you have probleams with `meshlabserver`, you can use `pymeshlab` instead.
 You will need to do this modifications to the `3_simplify.py` script:
 ```diff